utdata/icj-setting-up/windows-01.md

 # Windows

-I am a little less familiar with Windows, especially as it relates to One Drive, so it's possible we'll run into issues.
+I am a little less familiar with Windows, especially as it relates to OneDrive, so it's possible we'll run into issues.

 Everything listed here is free.

 ## Install git

+> Windows users have to install Git and Git Bash before doing the [Command-line interface tools lesson](https://github.com/utdata/icj-cli-tools).
+These next few steps do that.

 - Install [Git](https://git-scm.com/downloads), our source code version control program.
 This will allow us to save our code in steps.
-This will also install Git Bash, which will be your Terminal app.
+This will also install **Git Bash**, which will be your Terminal app.

 There is one point in the installation process where you need to set "Use Git from Git Bash only".

 ![git-setup-windows](../../images/git-setup-windows.png)

 - Use the default settings for everything else.
+- You should now be able to find **Git Bash** from your Windows Start menu.

-If you were sent here from the Terminal lesson, it's time to go [back there](../bash/bash-01-terminal.md) now.
+> If you were sent here from the Command-line interface tools lesson, it's time to go back there now.
 You'll be sent back later.

 - Configure your [Git profile](https://help.github.com/articles/setting-your-username-in-git/#platform-windows) .
 You only need to do the first set "for _every_ repository".
 - After setting up Git Bash, you [configure your VS Code integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal#_windows).
 I _think_ the easiest way is to go to View > Command Palette and type in `Select Default Shell` and find it, but I haven't tried it.